Singapore Crypto Regulations: All You Need to Know

 Who Regulates Cryptocurrency in Singapore?

 The world of crypto regulation in Singapore may seem complex at first glance, with multiple regulatory bodies involved.
-Cryptocurrency is not considered as legal tender in Singapore but the Monetary Authority of Singapore (MAS) is the regulatory authority for cryptocurrency in Singapore.
-However, understanding the unique roles of cryptocurrency regulations in Singapore can provide clarity and ensure your activities comply with the established framework.
+Cryptocurrency is not considered as legal tender in Singapore.
+The Monetary Authority of Singapore (MAS) controls and regulates cryptocurrency in Singapore.

 1: The Monetary Authority of Singapore (MAS)